Skip to megamenu (after main content)

 Bioactivity

-Recombinant BDNF activity is determined using a NFAT-luciferase reporter assay in transfected HEK293T cells also expressing TrkB.
+Recombinant BDNF activity was determined using a NFAT-luciferase reporter assay in transfected HEK293T cells also expressing TrkB.
 EC50 = 0.58 ng/ml (41 pM).
 Cells are treated in triplicate with a serial dilution of BDNF for 6 hours.
 Firefly luciferase activity is measured and normalized to the control Renilla luciferase activity.
 Data from Qk050 lot #104465.

 Purity